-The only exceptions to the above are Paracetamol (in tablet or liquid, ie Calpol) and allergy medication (in tablet or liquid, ie Piraton) which may be non-prescription.
-We are able to administer and keep these in school for your child as long as we have received the completed and signed form (as below).
+The only exceptions to the above are Paracetamol (in tablet or liquid, ie Calpol), allergy medication (in tablet or liquid, ie Piraton) and Ibuprophen (in tablet or liquid form) if this has been recommended by a Doctor - these medications may be non-prescription and we are able to administer and keep these in school for your child as long as we have received the completed and signed form (as below).
 Please clearly mark these medications with your child's name.
-We are not allowed under any circumstances to administer Ipuprophen/Nurofen to a child unless it is prescribed by a Doctor.

-Please also note that we do keep a supply of Paracetamol in tablet form in school which can be given to pupils with the permission of a parent/carer on a case by case basis if needed.
-It is important that we have a current contact telephone number for this purpose.
+Please also note that we keep a supply of Paracetamol tablets in school which can be given to pupils with the permission of a parent/carer on a case by case basis if needed.
+We will request your verbal permission over the phone to give this so It is important that we have a current contact telephone number for this purpose.

 Unfortunately we are unable to administer any medications that do not fulfil the above requirements and as such these will be returned to you.
 We hope you understand that this policy is essential to minimise the risk of error and to protect all children at the school.